manumafe98/MyObsidianNotes/Java/Variables.md

 }
 ```

-You can also declare local variables and pass them to other methods throw arguments.
+You can also declare local variables and pass them to other methods through arguments.